-The Upper Canada Choristers and conductor Laurie Evan Fraser set the perfect tone for the holiday season with a concert
+The Upper Canada Choristers and conductor Laurie Evan Fraser hope you can join us to celebrate 25 year of community service at a concert

 Tickets are $25, children and teens free when accompanied by an adult.
 Tickets can be reserved by calling 416-256-0510 or

 emailing email@example.com.
 More info will be posted at http://uppercanadachoristers.org.
 Patrons are invited to bring

 a non-perishable item for the Daily Bread Food Bank.

 This season, the Upper Canada Choristers celebrate the 25th anniversary of their founding by Laurie Evan Fraser and Jacqui Atkin.

 The anniversary will be celebrated in the May 10, 2019 spring concert, How Can I Keep From Singing?
 The program will include